Las Vegas Monorail: 2002–present: Las Vegas Monorail

 In 2002, the original system was closed to begin its conversion to the current Las Vegas Monorail system.
-The beam was extended from Bally's station (now the Bally's & Paris station) north to the Sahara Hotel and Casino.
+The beam was extended from Bally's station (now the Horseshoe & Paris station) north to the Sahara Hotel and Casino.
 The track was extended south beyond the MGM station to provide for track switching for the trains, as well as a starting point for a potential future southern extension.
 The original trains were replaced with nine new Bombardier Mark VI monorail trains.

 During testing and commissioning, the monorail suffered several malfunctions that delayed the start of passenger service for almost a year.
 The most serious of these problems related to parts falling from the monorail to the ground under the tracks.
 After many delays, the finished Las Vegas Monorail opened to the public on July 15, 2004 with the completion and testing of "Phase 1".

 On September 8, 2004, more problems with falling parts led to the closing of the monorail for nearly four months.
 It reopened on December 24, 2004.
 A number of repairs were made to the monorail cars during this shutdown.
 Each time the monorail system required major engineering changes, it underwent a lengthy "commissioning" process to confirm the effectiveness and safety of the repairs.
 Officials reported that each day the monorail was down cost the system approximately $85,000 in lost fares.

 Transit Systems Management officials cited the successful handling of crowds during the 2005 Consumer Electronics Show as proof that the system could handle a major convention.

 On July 8, 2005, Transit Systems Management announced that it would shut down, turning over its responsibilities to the Las Vegas Monorail Company, the system operator.
 Curtis Myles, a former deputy general manager of the Regional Transportation Commission of Southern Nevada, became President of the Las Vegas Monorail Company.